 (iii) that the probability of the similarity being random should be very low.

-The historian may also wrongly describe a given work by clothing its elements in a concept which is misleadingly familiar.
-For example, Locke’s arguments in the Second Treatise about the right to resist tyrannical governments may be merged to his arguments about the place of consent in any decent political community and then described by the notion of “Government by consent” as a paradigm for the description of Locke’s argument.
+The historian may also wrongly describe the sense of a given work by conceptualising the arguments of a writer in a misleadingly familiar manner.
+For example, Locke’s arguments in the Second Treatise about the right to resist tyrannical governments may be merged to his arguments about the place of consent in any decent political community and then described by the notion of ‘government by consent’ as a paradigm for the description of Locke’s argument.
 However, Locke’s concern for consent pertains only to the origin of legitimate societies and is hardly an argument for consent.

 The point is that even when a historian of ideas addresses himself solely to the description of a text, and even when his paradigms reflect genuinely organizing features of the text, the same essential danger still remains: the danger that the very familiarity of the concepts the historian uses may mask some essential inapplicability to the historical material.

 If a statement or argument has been made by a writer and has a meaning for him, it follows that any plausible account of what he meant must necessarily make use of the range of descriptions which the author himself could at least in principle have applied to describe and classify what he was doing.
 Otherwise, the resulting account, however compelling, cannot be an account of his statement.
 This is why Marsilius of Padua, a 14th-century anti-papalist pamphleteer, can scarcely have been intending to contribute to the theory of separation of powers, an 18th-century French constitutionalist debate.